-When you have finished, Save work.
+When you have finished, Save 🔚 your work.

-If you would like, you can continue working on this plan in the Interior Design Tutorial or Kitchen and Bath Design Tutorial.
+If you would like, you can continue working on this plan in the Landscaping Tutorial.
 You can also learn about materials in the Materials Tutorial or find out more about roofs in the Roof Tutorial.

-Roof Tutorial
+Chapter 3: Roof Tutorial

 The first portion of this tutorial can be completed independent of the previous tutorials.
 We'll go over some common roof styles that can be created using settings in the Wall Specification dialog.
-We'll also learn how to add gables over doors and windows, how to create dormers automatically and manually, and how to create skylights.
-For additional information about using the Roof Tools, see "Roofs" on page 175 of the Reference Manual.
+We'll also learn how to add gables over doors and windows and how to create skylights.
+For additional information about using the Roof Tools, see "Roofs" on page 165 of the Reference Manual.